RealCasby/QuickType/README.md

-# QuickType
+## QuickType
-A Tool for Premiere Pro that let's you add Subtitles Easily
+A Tool for Premiere Pro that lets you add Subtitles Easily

-For any issues with the program contact me on discord: https://discord.gg/BXftASABTj
+For any issues with the program, contact me on Discord: https://discord.gg/BXftASABTj